 Customer data, the services database, and file system architecture are replicated between multiple geographically dispersed data centers.
 Learn more about Google’s enterprise reliability commitments.

 Customers can allow third party access to emails to meet their needs.
 Learn more about granting access to external users.

 Customers can review emails and search for emails on Google Vault.
 Learn more about using Vault to search for email.

 Customers can create export sets and export them to the location or media of their choice.
 Learn more about exporting Vault data.

 Google complies with the law when responding to third-party requests for user information.
 Learn more about Google’s enterprise privacy commitments.

-Google Apps Vault is SSAE 16, SOC 2 audited, and ISO 27001 certified.
+Google Vault is SSAE 16, SOC 2 audited, and ISO 27001 certified.
 Learn more about Google’s enterprise compliance commitments.